PresidentTree94/unpopular-exchange/README.md

 - **Visual Representation:** Red and blue pie chart showing popular vs. unpopular ratio

 ### Personalized Feed
-Customizable content discovery based on user interests.

-#### Feed Control
-- **Category Subscriptions:** Follow specific topics of interest
-- **Default Behavior:** No subscriptions = see all categories
-- **Subscription Management:** View current subscriptions with links to category pages
-- **Easy Updates:** Subscribe/unsubscribe directly from category pages
+Users have full control over their content feed through category subscriptions.
+Users can subscribe to topics they're interested in, or leave all categories unsubscribed to see everything.
+Subscribed categories are listed on the feed page with links to their respective pages, while subscription management happens on individual category pages.

 ## Planned Features
 The following enhancements are scheduled for future releases: